Ria424/developers-animatesdk-docs/Document_object/Document280.md

 #### Returns

-A Boolean value: true if the name is changed successfully; false otherwise.
+`boolean`; true if the name is changed successfully; false otherwise.

 #### Description

-Method; renames the current profile.
+Method; Renames the current profile.

 #### Example